ericbulloch/kwmd/README.md

 `dirsearch -u http://target.thm/admin`

+#### ffuf

+Sometimes I run a few different tools just to see if I get different results.
+The ffuf tool is my go to when I want a second opinion.
+I have provided information on how to run it on [its tools page](tools/ffuf.md#directory-enumeration).

 ### Subdomain Enumeration

 Sometimes I will run subdomain enumeration to see if there are any other sites hosted by this machine.